The Seed (2021 film): Production

 Prior to directing The Seed, Walker had only directed short films, making the movie his feature film directorial debut.
 He has cited Nicolas Roeg's The Man Who Fell to Earth, John Carpenter's The Thing, and Eraserhead, as inspirations for the movie, as well as the art of painter Ambera Wellmann.
 Walker designed the creature so that it would look like it could have come from the planet Earth, "so the girls didn't look stupid for [not] clocking an alien right away", and chose the design after googling pictures of animals that had washed up on beaches.

 Walker used social media as an element for the film, likening it to how the creature was "kind of weak, blind, and strange, and have this something else inside it".
 He stated that social media "looks like it's one thing and you look at it -- yeah, that's cool, but you're doing something completely fucking different" and that "To me, The Seed represents how on social media, someone can watch one video that will then lead to something that begins to radicalize them."

 Filming took place in Malta during 2020.
 Deadline noted that The Seed was a "rare example of a project to have been fully packaged and financed during lockdown."
-Lucy Martin was brought on to portray influencer Deidre, a character she described as high energy and different from herself.
+Lucy Martin was brought on to portray influencer Deirdre, a character she described as high energy and different from herself.